|

 kind of after-dinner mint or something.
 He could see himself murring

-happily as he felt over his taut belly, knowing perfectly well that he had
+happily as he felt over his taut belly, knowing perfectly well that

-just ended so many lives, but that he had at the same time extended his
+just ended so many lives, but that he had at the same time extended

 own.
 He would burp and belch; he would chitter with glee; he would lick